Menu Close

 Contraindications of Septoplasty

-- Bleeding Diathesis: Coagulopathies increase operative bleeding risk; correction or optimization is essential before surgery.
+4. Bleeding Diathesis: Coagulopathies increase operative bleeding risk; correction or optimisation is essential before surgery.

 Septoplasty – Steps of Surgery:

-- Patient Position: Place the patient in the Reverse Trendelenburg position (head elevate at 15 degrees).
+1. Patient Positioning: Place the patient in the Reverse Trendelenburg position (head elevated at 15 degrees).
 This is done to reduce bleeding by promoting venous drainage and consequently improving the surgeon’s visibility.

-- Removal of deviation and realignment of septum: Septoplasty focuses on reconstruction rather than simple excision, hence only the most deviated part of the septum is removed, and the rest of the septum is brought in midline.
+6. Removal of deviation and realignment of septum: Septoplasty focuses on reconstruction rather than simple excision, only the most deviated part of the septum is removed, and the rest of the septum is brought in midline.
 It can be done by multiple techniques.

 Important Considerations in Septoplasty: